Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 Are there fishing guides available on Lake Houston?

 Yes, several experienced guides operate on Lake Houston specializing in different species.
 Most target blue catfish and white bass, while some focus on largemouth bass.
 Full and half-day trips are available with all equipment provided.
+Guide rates typically range from $250 for half-day to $350 for full-day trips.

 Can I eat fish from Lake Houston?